mikegratton/slog/README.md

 exit systems to ensure that the queue is processed before at exit in most cases.
 These cases include normal end of program (`return` from main), calls to `exit()` and the signals SIGINT, SIGABRT, and SIGTERM.
-Exiting using `quick_exit()` can still result in lost messages, however.
+Exiting using `quick_exit()`, catching SIGKILL, or a sudden loss of power can still result in lost messages.

 ### Signal Handling
-Slog will only install a handler for SIGIN, SIGABRT, or SIGTERM if it discovers the default handler in place.
+Slog will only install a handler for SIGINT, SIGABRT, or SIGTERM if it discovers the default handler in place.
 If you wish to ignore a signal, register SIG_IGN before calling `start_logger()`.
 If you have your own handlers for these signals, you must call `slog_handle_signal(int signal_id)` from that handler.
-Note that `stop_logger()` is async signal safe.
+This is async signal safe.
+Slog restores the default handlers on `stop_logger()`.

 ## API

 Slog's API is split into two parts: a very lightweight general include for code that needs to write logs (`slog.hpp`), and a larger setup header that is used to configure the logger (`LogSetup.hpp`).

 ### Slog Concepts